Click here to contact me immediately, or call me at 828-279-2551.

 You and your teenager agree that you don’t want things to keep going like this.
 And it doesn’t have to.

-Intellectually and Creatively Gifted adolescents are poised to excel in every area of their lives, and paying attention to social and emotional development alongside academic strengths is critical.
+Gifted adolescents are poised to excel, and paying attention to their social and emotional development alongside academics is critical.
 These young people can otherwise be at risk for school problems, self-esteem issues, perfectionism, and the feeling that they don’t belong.
-They’re too often wrongly diagnosed by systems that don’t understand them.
+They’re too often wrongly diagnosed and pathologized by systems that don’t understand them.

 Adolescence is a time of rampant growth.
 Adolescence for the intellectually gifted teen is simplified in some ways and complicated in others.
 The pressure to succeed can be motivating… and suffocating.
 Building an identity around school-smarts can lead to fears of not being as smart as people think they are.
 Teens’ high IQs can result in an acute awareness of the shortcomings of the systems, culture, and people around them.
 Confusion, frustration, and high anxiety can come of it.